Herbert C. Holdridge: Early life

 Holdridge was born Herbert Charles Heitke on March 6, 1892, in Wyandotte, Michigan.
 His parents were German immigrants Emil Heitke and Ida Petzke, who came to the United States in 1881.
 Herbert Heitke grew up on the family farm, along with his four brothers and three sisters.
-He was able to secure an appointment to the United States Military Academy at West Point, and graduated with the class of April 1917, after the American entry into World War I. While at West Point, he legally changed his surname to "Holdridge", a move precipitated by the rising anti-German sentiment in America during its entry into World War I. Upon graduation, he married Marie Gunther (1896–1981), a New York factory worker's daughter.
+He was able to secure an appointment to the United States Military Academy at West Point, and graduated with the class of April 1917, after the American entry into World War I, 55th in a class of 139.
+While at West Point, he legally changed his surname to "Holdridge", a move precipitated by the rising anti-German sentiment in America during its entry into World War I. Upon graduation, he married Marie Gunther (1896–1981), a New York factory worker's daughter.

 Military career

 Holdridge was commissioned a second lieutenant in the U.S. Army in 1917, and assigned to the Quartermaster Corps of the Army's Reserve (II Corps) at Camp Gordon, Georgia.
 He was promoted to first lieutenant by 1920, and made captain two years later, at which time he was assigned to duty with Headquarters Army Trains, with the First United States Army in New York City.
 This move reunited him with his wife, who had remained behind in New York after his posting to Georgia, and led to the birth in 1924 of their only child, John H. Holdridge.

-By 1925 Holdridge had transferred to the Cavalry, while still assigned to the Reserve Corps in New York.
-He was later appointed as Assistant Professor of History and Social Sciences at West Point, and also taught summer sessions at Columbia University during 1928.
+By 1925, Holdridge had transferred to the Cavalry, while still assigned to the Reserve Corps in New York.
+He was later appointed as assistant professor of History and Social Sciences at West Point, and also taught summer sessions at Columbia University during 1928.
 Before 1930, Holdridge had been transferred to the Army's Cavalry School at Fort Riley, Kansas, his wife and son this time accompanying him.

-Holdridge would remain with Training Commands for the rest of his Army career.
+Holdridge remained with Training Commands for the rest of his Army career.
 He was promoted to colonel and headed the Plans Training Division of the Adjutant General's Department at the onset of World War II, and was assigned as commandant of the Adjutant General School at Fort Washington, Maryland, on January 19, 1942.
 He also became director, schools training, Army Administration Schools, and was promoted to brigadier general in early 1942.
-In this position Holdridge was responsible for implementing the opening of Officer Candidate Schools at colleges around the country, to provide twelve-week courses of instruction for the massive increase in the US Army's officer corps during 1942–1944.
+In this position, Holdridge was responsible for implementing the opening of Officer Candidate Schools at colleges around the country, to provide twelve-week courses of instruction for the massive increase in the US Army's officer corps during 1942–1944.
 Holdridge saw that many of these schools were opened at smaller public and private colleges and universities that had been hard hit by loss of students to military service, helping to ensure their financial viability during the war years.
 For his efforts, he was awarded a Doctor of Laws degree by Grinnell College on January 24, 1943.